Index Detecting Cycles in a Directed Graph Problems Change Language (Farsi) Source

 Introduction

-In previous sections, it was sometimes necessary to determine whether a directed graph contains a cycle!
-For example, to provide a topological order for a graph, we first need to ensure the graph is acyclic.
-Because a graph containing cycles has no valid topological order!
+In previous sections, it was sometimes necessary to determine whether a directed graph had a cycle or not!
+For example, to provide a topological ordering of a graph, we first needed to ensure the graph was acyclic.
+This is because a graph with a cycle has no topological ordering!

-Proof of Correctness: While traversing the graph, if we are at a vertex \(v\) and reach a vertex \(u\) that has been visited but not exited (vertices on the gray path), this implies there is a directed edge from \(v\) to \(u\) (a red edge) and \(u\) has a directed path to \(v\).
-In this case, the graph contains a cycle.
-Furthermore, if the graph has a cycle, this algorithm will always detect it.
-Suppose, for contradiction, that \(G\) is a graph with at least one cycle that the algorithm fails to detect.
-Let \(v\) be the first vertex on cycle \(C\) that we enter during traversal, and let \(e\) be the edge from \(u\) to \(v\) in cycle \(C\).
-During traversal, before exiting \(v\), we will reach \(u\) (since these two vertices are part of a cycle and there must be a path from \(v\) to \(u\)).
-Using edge \(e\), we return to \(v\), thereby detecting the cycle.
-This contradiction implies the algorithm will always find a cycle in any graph that contains one.
+Correctness Proof: When traversing the graph, if we are at a vertex like \(v\) and reach a vertex like \(u\) that we have 'visited' but not yet 'exited' (the gray path vertices), this means there is a directed edge from \(v\) to \(u\) (the red edge), and \(u\) has a directed path to \(v\), in which case the graph will have a cycle.
+Also, if the graph has a cycle, this algorithm will definitely find it.
+Otherwise, if we assume \(G\) is a graph with at least one cycle where the algorithm failed to find it, let \(v\) be the first vertex on cycle \(C\) that we enter, and \(e\) be an edge from \(u\) to \(v\) that is part of cycle \(C\).
+In this case, during traversal, we would reach \(u\) before exiting \(v\) (because these two vertices are in the same cycle and there must be a path from \(v\) to \(u\)), and then using edge \(e\) we would reach \(v\) again, which means we have found a cycle.
+Thus, from the contradiction, it follows that the algorithm finds a cycle in any graph that contains one.

 Algorithm Complexity